datastax/csharp-driver/README.md

 - [DSE graph][dse-graph] integration.
 - Serializers for geospatial types which integrate seamlessly with the driver.

-The driver supports .NET Framework 4.5.2+ and .NET Core 2.1+ ([LTS](https://dotnet.microsoft.com/platform/support/policy/dotnet-core)).
+The driver targets .NET Framework 4.5.2 and .NET Standard 2.0.
+For more detailed information about platform compatibility, check [this section](#compatibility).

 ## Installation